My Genealogy and History Page of

 wife- Edith Chambers, b- Dec 1889 in ON

-son- Earle Chambers, daughter Susan Verna
+son- Earl Chambers, daughter Susan Verna

 both born in SK